g2x3k/litecoin-instawallet-simple/readme.txt

 </VirtualHost>
 }

-with great powers come great resposibility.

-// to use core/banned.php

-just just put include ('core/banned.php'); on top of every page you want IP banned from.
+to use the simple ban function: put include ('core/banned.php'); on top of every page you want IP banned from.

+Contributors
+Greedi

+With great powers come great resposibility.